freebsd/freebsd-quarterly/2019q3/mac_ipacl.md

 The module can be tuned with various sysctl and similarly, policy rules are also be defined with sysctl.

-**TestSuite** - Test scripts integrated with kyua and ATF are included with the module.
+**TestSuite -** Test scripts integrated with kyua and ATF are included with the module.

-**Using the module:** - I have written a man page for the module.
+**Using the module -** I have written a man page for the module.
 Please refer to the mac_ipacl(4) for using the new MAC module and various examples.

 **Final Deliverables -**